 Engineering calculation plays a significant role in estimating point source air emissions.
 Facilities can use efficiency specifications from pollution control equipment such as scrubbers, absorbers, adsorbers, cyclones, baghouses, and filters as the basis of estimating air discharges when loading rates are known.
 If the equipment specifications are not available, facilities often rely on published values from many sources.
-College Unit Operations textbooks, Perry's Chemical Engineering Handbook, and many other standard engineering references are valuable resources.
-"My first year of completing TRI reports was like being back in college," reported one chemical engineer for a small specialty chemical company.
-"It's a good thing I didn't throw my old textbooks away."
+Unit Operations textbooks, Perry's Chemical Engineering Handbook, and many other standard engineering references are valuable resources.

-4.3 Estimating Surface Water Discharges by Engineering Calculation
+4.3 Estimating Surface Water Discharges by Engineering Calculation sewage treatment plants.

-Facilities can discharge huge amounts of wastewater, especially when rainfall runoff is treated on site.
-Usually, however, facilities discharge only small amounts of reportable substances to surface water because of on-site wastewater treatment and discharges to POTWs.
 Wastewater treatment systems are sometimes so efficient that concentrations of chemicals known to be in the residual wastewater stream are undetectable and must be estimated by engineering calculation.
 Facilities usually use half the quantitation limit for the chemical (lowest detectable amount) as the basis for engineering calculation for undetectable chemicals.
-This concentration is then multiplied by the water flow rate to give the amount discharged.
+This concentration, multiplied by the water flow rate yields the amount discharged.